 Unfortunately, the state of Washington has sunk their plan.
 A nearly century-old state law requires Jim and Cliff to obtain a certificate of “public convenience and necessity” from the state in order to pick up and drop off passengers along Lake Chelan.
 This requirement, which was implemented to protect existing ferry providers from competition, has resulted in a government-imposed monopoly on Lake Chelan ferry service since the 1920s.

 The public convenience and necessity requirement is an anticompetitive condition that turns the ordinary rules of business on their head.
-It forces entrepreneurs like Jim and Cliff to either obtain the existing ferry company’s permission to compete (akin to Burger King having to get McDonald’s permission before opening a restaurant) or prove in a trial-like hearing to the government that the existing company is not providing “reasonable and adequate service” and that a new service is necessary.
+It forces entrepreneurs like Jim and Cliff to either obtain the existing ferry company’s permission to compete (akin to Burger King having to get McDonald’s permission before opening a restaurant) or prove to the government, in a trial-like hearing, that the existing company is not providing “reasonable and adequate service” and that a new service is necessary.
 In practice, this standard is so arbitrary and hostile to honest entrepreneurship that enterprising citizens are routinely prevented from pursuing their dreams.
 Such an approach is fundamentally inconsistent with the American tradition of allowing consumers and entrepreneurs—not bureaucrats and existing businesses—to decide whether a new business is necessary.

 Not only does the public convenience and necessity requirement cost jobs and deny consumer choice by reducing competition, it also violates the Constitution—specifically, the Privileges or Immunities Clause of the 14th Amendment.
-That Clause, which was intended to protect the right of all Americans to earn an honest living, was substantially narrowed by the Supreme Court’s decision in the notorious Slaughter-House Cases.
-But although Slaughter-House interpreted the clause to protect only a handful of rights of national citizenship, it still recognized that those rights receive meaningful protection under the clause and that the states, therefore, cannot abridge them.
-One of those rights is the “right to use the navigable waters of the United States”—the very right that Jim and Cliff wish to exercise.
+That clause, which was intended to protect the right of all Americans to earn an honest living, was substantially narrowed by the Supreme Court’s decision in the notorious Slaughter-House Cases, which interpreted the clause to protect only a handful of seemingly limited rights.
+One of those rights, however, was the “right to use the navigable waters of the United States”—the very right that Jim and Cliff wish to exercise.

 That is why, on October 19, 2011, the Institute for Justice (IJ) joined with Jim and Cliff in filing a federal civil rights lawsuit to challenge the public convenience and necessity requirement on Lake Chelan and vindicate their right to use the navigable waters of the United States free from the kind of arbitrary and protectionist interference effected by Washington’s public convenience and necessity requirement.